 Before joining Cass Business School in 2018, I was an Assistant Professor of Social and Organizational Psychology at Utrecht University in the Netherlands.
-Until 2016, I was a post-doc at the University of Chicago Booth School of Business.
+Until 2016, I was a post-doc at the University of Chicago Booth School of Business, USA.
 I received my PhD in 2014 from the University of Cologne, Germany.
 In 2009, I graduated with a Master’s degree from the University of Heidelberg, Germany, with additional time spent abroad at Kyoto University, Japan, and at the Hebrew University of Jerusalem, Israel.

 - PhD, University of Cologne, Germany, Sep 2009 – Aug 2014